 - Day/date indication

-Seiko used to introduce quartz models in early 1980 with the 5 logos; however, they didn’t apply the same standard.
+Seiko introduced quartz models in early 1980 with the five logos; however, they didn’t apply the same standard.
 Modern Seiko 5 adopts 7s calibers for energy storage.

 What does Seiko mean?

-Seiko was initially a small watch and jewelry shop in the central of Tokyo owned by Kintaro Hattori when he was only 22 years old.
-After seven years in business, Kintaro decided to established the “Seikosha” in 1982.
+Seiko was initially a small watch and jewelry shop in central Tokyo, owned by Kintaro Hattori when he was only 22 years old.
+After seven years in business, Kintaro established the “Seikosha” in 1982.

 Seikosha has a beautiful meaning in Japanese.
-Seiko means exquisite, and also a success, while sha means house.
-The name has set the principle for every watch Seiko has ever produced: elegance, and quality.
+“Seiko” means exquisite and a success, while “sha” means house.
+The name has set the principle for every watch Seiko has ever produced: elegance and quality.

 Is Seiko better than a citizen?

 Both Seiko and Citizen are known as affordable, high-quality watch markers in the field.
-When it comes to comparison, it is hard to say whether Seiko is better than Citizen or the opposite.
+Regarding comparison, it is hard to say whether Seiko is better than Citizen.

-Seiko’s lines of production focus on quartz, solar, automatic and mechanical models.
+Seiko’s lines of production focus on quartz, solar, automatic, and mechanical models.
 The great thing is you can find a suitable watch within your budget.
-Recently, Seiko has introduced Grand Seiko, which is a high-end luxury brand.
+Recently, Seiko introduced Grand Seiko, which is a high-end luxury brand.

 Established in 1982, Seiko watches stay true to their core values and principles.
-Seiko has been the pioneer in quartz movement as early as the 1960s.
-They also the creation of the first-ever chronograph could be used either as a stopwatch of display one.
+Seiko has been the pioneer in the quartz movement as early as the 1960s.
+They also created the first-ever chronograph that could be used as a stopwatch or display.

 Citizen isn’t less impressive.
 Founded in 1918, it took only six months for their pocket watch to be widely accepted.
 Unlike Seiko, Citizen sticks with innovation and uniqueness.